mkozel92/algos_py/README.md

 1. _min_tree_
   build a tree of minimal height given a list of keys \
   complexity O(N log N)

+#### bit manipulation

+1. _convert_
+  count how many bits need to be flipped to convert given integer into another integer

 #### data structures